Silver Sable

 Silver Sable (Silvija Sablinova) is a character appearing in American comic books published by Marvel Comics.
 Created by Tom DeFalco and Ron Frenz, Silver Sable first appeared in The Amazing Spider-Man #265 (June 1985).
 She is usually depicted as a mercenary, hunter of war criminals, leader of the Wild Pack, and owner of Silver Sable International.
-While not a criminal, her work as a mercenary has sometimes brought her into conflict with several superheroes.
-Silver Sable is primarily an ally and sometimes enemy of Spider-Man.
+Her work as a mercenary has sometimes brought her into conflict with several superheroes.
+Silver Sable is primarily an ally and occasional opponent of Spider-Man.

 The character has appeared in several media adaptations over the years, including animated series and video games.

 Publication history

 Created by Tom DeFalco and Ron Frenz, Silver Sable first appeared in The Amazing Spider-Man #265 (June 1985).
 The inspiration for the character comes from safari cards bought by DeFalco.
 After her debut, she made occasional appearances in various Spider-Man titles, often (but not always) as an ally.
 Marvel Comics began to publish the series Silver Sable and The Wild Pack in June 1992, written by Gregory Wright and penciled by Steven Butler.
 This series lasted for 35 issues, until it was canceled in 1995.

 After the cancellation, Silver made occasional guest appearances in various comics.
 A limited series titled Sable and Fortune and featuring Silver Sable and Dominic Fortune began in 2006.
 Originally solicited as a six issue series, Sable and Fortune was later shortened to four issues.